flora8heart/fullstackopen/part0/exercise0_6-spa-newnote-diagram.md

 participant browser
 participant server

-Note right of browser: A new note is submitted triggering the browser <br> to execute JavaScript fetched previously to <br>rerenders the note list with the new note on the page
+Note right of browser: A new note is submitted triggering the browser <br> to execute the JavaScript code fetched previously to <br>rerenders the note list with the new note on the page

 browser-->>+server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa